Skip to content

 1 / 1

-[Externally verified] The company reported a total peat planted area of 1,836 ha in 2021, which is a decrease from the previous year.
-EY has performed limited assurance procedures on this data.
+[Externally verified] The company reported a total peat-planted area of 1,701 ha in 2024, which is a decrease from the peat-planted area of 1,702 ha reported in 2023.
+Control Union have performed limited assurance procedures on this data.

 • Y